 Comfortable and safe breastfeeding with MySanity

-To experience breastfeeding with serenity, it is important to feel comfortable.
-MySanity nursing bras are designed to offer support, discretion and practicality at any time of the day.
+To experience breastfeeding with peace of mind, it's important to feel comfortable.
+MySanity nursing bras are designed to offer support, discretion, and practicality at any time of the day.

 - Breathable and hypoallergenic fabrics